binluv1905/ECCPracticalCryptography/README.md

 # ECCPracticalCryptography

-ECDSA implementations add one additional bit v to the signature during the signing process and it takes the form {r, s, v}.
+This ECDSA implementation add one additional bit v to the signature during the signing process and it takes the form {r, s, v}.
 From this extended ECDSA signature {r, s, v} + the signed message, the signer's public key can be restored with confidence.

 ## References
 ```